flatironinstitute/sciware/00_Founding/Slides.md

 5) To use the Flatiron Institute as a sandbox for development of something useful for all of science.

-# Goal for today is come up with shared vision v0.2
+# Goal for today
+is to come up with shared vision v0.2